 Prior to coming to Eastern, she worked as a speech-language pathologist in private practice and in the public schools in Anacortes, Washington.
 Dr. Wilson-Fowler has assessed and treated children from 3 to 21 years of age with a range of speech and language disorders.
 Her area of interest focuses on school-age language and literacy.

-Roberta Jackson (Robbie) is a senior lecturer in the department of Communication Disorders joining the program Fall 1999.
+Roberta Jackson (Robbie) is a senior lecturer in the department of Communication Sciences and Disorders joining the program Fall 1999.
 With over 30 years of university teaching, she has held positions at the University of California-Santa Barbara, California State University-Long Beach, and California Lutheran University.

 Robbie's clinical interests and expertise are in communication disorders in children, specifically stuttering, phonology and language, and in the assessment process for all communication disorders.
 Currently her research interests center around speech sound disorders, fluency and language learning disabilities.
-She teaches Voice Disorders, Fluency and Stuttering, and Intervention courses at the undergraduate level and Assessment, Disorders of Fluency, Phonological Acquisition and Behavior, and Advanced Clinical Practice, at the graduate level.
+She teaches Voice Disorders, Fluency and Stuttering, and Intervention courses at the undergraduate level and Assessment, Disorders of Fluency, Phonological Acquisition and Behavior, and Advanced Clinical Practice at the graduate level.

 She received her BA from Eastern in Communication Disorders in 1979, her master's degree from Western and completed her clinical doctorate degree in Audiology from Arizona School of Health Science.